layer-3/clearsync/docs/YIP/YIP-0000-yips.md

 >
 > #### Status
 >
-> What is the status, such as proposed, accepted, rejected, deprecated, superseded, etc.?
+> What is the status, such as in progress, proposed, accepted, rejected, deprecated, superseded, etc.?
 >
 > #### Context
 >